Mezosky/Feature-Extractor-SlowFast/README.md

 - [ ] X3D has a bug with the framerate, I have to check why is generating a big sampling of frames
 - [ ] Check number of frames in videos
     - [ ] Add a fps reader to the inputs videos
+- [ ] Check the output feat for each model.
+- [ ] Create a new csv in each run. each run have to detect if we have the file npy processed.

 # How to run